lightspeedwp/lsx/readme.txt

 == Changlog ==

 = 1.3.1 =
+* Added in a "Continue Reading" link for excerpts.
+* Added in the singular.php template
+* Fixed the Post Format Link handeling
 * Fixed the post meta not showing on a custom homepage (child theme)
 * Fixed the archive layout support when BuddyPress is active.
+* Fixed the mobile nav menu toggle text in the orange color scheme
+* Removed the Page Hero Page template
+* Renamed the Full Width Narrow template to No Sidebar.
+* Renamed content-single.php to content-post.php
+* Renamed the Color Scheme CSS files with a "color-scheme-prefix"

 = 1.3 =
 * Added in support for 'post formats'.